risdenk/risdenk.github.io/_posts/2017-12-19-webhdfs-dotnet-client.md

         * [https://github.com/risdenk/webhdfs-dotnet/](https://github.com/risdenk/webhdfs-dotnet/)

 #### Notes about WebHDFS with Apache Knox
 `PreAuthenticate` is misleading when it comes to understanding how 401s are handled.
-Apache Knox injects 401 redirects if there are no `Authorization` headers present in the initial request.
-The 401s are expected even with the `PreAuthenticate`. `PreAuthenticate` only caches the 401 and won’t have it get sent again if you were to make repeated calls to the same host.
+Apache Knox injects a 401 response if there are no `Authorization` headers present in the initial request.
+The 401s are expected even with the `PreAuthenticate`. `PreAuthenticate` only caches the 401 and then the next request won't have to deal with a 401 if you were to make repeated calls to the same host.

 #### WebHDFS with Apache Knox Sequence Diagram - Create File
 For reference this is the sequence diagram that is being followed for the WebHDFS create file request through Apache Knox: